 A surreal scene of black cat on the roof of a house with windows shaped as coffee beans attracts my attention.
 Overlooking it in the garden, a pink owl is resting in a tree.
 Cherry blossoms flower and villagers are cheerfully at work, from drying coffee beans, to washing clothes in the river.
 The bright yellow sky shines fiercely above the cute houses.
 A street dog is sound asleep….

-I am walking the streets of Ataco, a tiny village situated along the Ruta de las Flores (the route of flowers), a 36-km-long route between Sonsonate and Ahuachapán in the West of El Salvador.
+I am walking the streets of Ataco, a tiny village situated along the Ruta de las Flores (the route of flowers), a 36-kilometre-long (22.4 miles) route between Sonsonate and Ahuachapán in the West of El Salvador.
 Famous for its colourful and meaningful murals, Ataco surprises us with its touching and cheerful wall paintings.

 While most of the paintings are created by a few artists contracted by the city, more and more decorate the walls of businesses to attract customers and cultivate the image of Ataco.
 Wandering in the village rimes with marvelling at the different paintings and styles.
-At a street corner, we meet one of the local artists: Julio Cesar and his right hand Frank are colouring a pencil sketch on a 10-meter-wide wall.
+At a street corner, we meet one of the local artists: Julio Cesar.
+With the help of his right-hand Frank Marroquín, he is colouring a pencil sketch on a 10-meter-wide wall (30ft).
 We are witnessing his pocket sketchbook taking life as a mural on a store of Ataco.
 In about two weeks, this street corner will look completely different abhorring new bright colours.